Vámonos! Now tell us which direction we're supposed to go; we've forgotten!

 In Dora's Christmas Carol Adventure, they try "Swiper, no swiping!" on the elderly Swiper when they travel to the future.
 He states that that doesn't work on him anymore and steals the object anyway.
 He also keeps everything he swipes in his new castle home.
 This is explained that, because he ended up on the Naughty List, he just stopped caring about others.

-And in a recent episode, he actually ends up going on a globetrotting trip with Dora to return friendship bracelets he stole, fending off various other animals with his own sticky fingered traits.
+And in one of the specials, he actually ends up going on a globetrotting trip with Dora to return friendship bracelets he stole, fending off various other animals with his own sticky fingered traits.

 I Know Your True Name: Saying "Swiper, no swiping" enough times prevents Swiper from stealing objects.
 In a few episodes there's also an asshole rain cloud who is forcefully repelled by singing the "Rain, Rain, Go Away" song.